 It supports multiple devices, including Android and iOS, with additional parental control options.
 It comes with many other features, such as a VPN, to enhance security.

-Avira is a great solution against mobile device attacks.
+The Avira antivirus is a great solution against mobile device attacks.
 It protects from web-based and other threats.
 This antivirus also comes with Smart Scan and Device optimization features.

 People Also Ask